-The less common option, which makes up about 7 percent of 529 plans and holding $25.9 billion in assets at the end of 2019, is the prepaid tuition plan.
-These plans allow contributors to lock in today’s rates for tomorrow’s college tuition and fees, an appealing option given that in-state tuition prices have increased at 2.2 percent per year beyond the inflation rate (as measured by changes in the Consumer Price Index) over the last 10 academic years, according to the College Board.2 State governments manage these plans, but only 11 states (Florida, Illinois, Maryland, Massachusetts, Michigan, Mississippi, Nevada, Pennsylvania, Texas, Virginia, and Washington) offer them, and prepaid plans have declined in popularity over the last 15 years while college savings plans have increased in popularity.
+The less common option, which made up about 6 percent of 529 plans and held $27.8 billion in assets at the end of 2021, is the prepaid tuition plan.
+These plans allow contributors to lock in today’s rates for tomorrow’s college tuition and fees, an appealing option given that in-state tuition prices for four-year public schools have increased by 9 percent over the past 10 academic years after accounting for inflation, according to the College Board.
+State governments manage these plans, but only nine states (Florida, Maryland, Massachusetts, Michigan, Mississippi, Nevada, Pennsylvania, Texas, and Washington) offer them, and prepaid plans have declined in popularity over the last 15 years while college savings plans have increased in popularity.
 (Related: Prepaid vs. savings 529 plans)

 State-run plans can be used to attend public state colleges and universities.
 Usually, you or your child need to be a resident of a state to participate in its prepaid tuition plan.
 There’s also the Private College 529 plan, which can be used for almost 300 private universities nationwide.